 More than ever, becoming a thought leader in any space requires more than just a good blog page or video collection.
 The best thought leaders constantly engage with their followers across social media.
 Having a social media presence helps boost awareness of you and your brand while offering useful insight into what customers are actually talking about.

 Start by researching the kind of social platforms your audience is most likely to use.
 You can use your competitor analysis to see where other brands are thriving in your industry.
 Once you’ve set up your accounts with the right channels, make sure you’re constantly posting not just links to your latest thought leadership marketing campaigns but also unique snippets of content.

 Share pictures and quotes on Instagram, and post short-form videos directly to Facebook.
 You can even take advantage of different content types.
 For instance, Sephora publishes guides and videos on Instagram to help engage its audience.

 While the blog on your website plays an important role in developing your thought leadership campaign, it shouldn’t be the only tool you’re going to access.
 While 59% of B2B marketers consider regular blogging to be their most valuable content tool, many of your audience members will be looking for other forms of content too, like videos and podcasts.
 Working with creative firms like podcast production agencies can be beneficial if you want to enhance the quality and professionalism of your content.

 Think about how you can expand your content calendar with different styles of content intended to appeal to unique audience members.
 Case studies, white papers, and eBooks are fantastic for delivering educational and insightful content to B2B customers.

-Alternatively, you might want to think about video guides and webinars for a wider group of visual learners.
+Alternatively, you might want to think about video guides and webinars, including on-demand webinars, for a wider group of visual learners.
 When you’re experimenting with different content types, make sure you pay attention to the analytics you can collect from each platform so you can track which solution has the best results.

 8. Regularly Revise and Update